 Trita Parsi is an award-winning author and the 2010 recipient of the Grawemeyer Award for Ideas Improving World Order.
-He is an expert on US-Iranian relations, Iranian foreign politics, and the geopolitics of the Middle East.
+He is an expert on US-Iranian relations, Iranian foreign policy, and the geopolitics of the Middle East.
 He has authored three books on US foreign policy in the Middle East, with a particular focus on Iran and Israel.
+He was named by the Washingtonian Magazine as one of the 25 most influential voices on foreign policy in Washington DC in both 2021 and 2022, and preeminent public intellectual Noam Chomsky calls Parsi “one of the most distinguished scholars on Iran.”

 His first book, Treacherous Alliance: The Secret Dealings of Iran, Israel and the United States (Yale University Press 2007), won the silver medal winner of the 2008 Arthur Ross Book Award from the Council on Foreign Relations.
 His second book, A Single Roll of the Dice – Obama’s Diplomacy with Iran (Yale University Press) was released in early 2012 and was selected by Foreign Affairs journal as the Best Book of 2012 on the Middle East.